snigbar/toy-market/README.md

 ### Server is build using express js and deployed in vercel

-# packages used: react leaflet,react to pdf, lazyloader, react icons,DaisyUi
+# packages used: react leaflet, react icons,DaisyUi

 # Home Page